 UN leader concerned about climate change

-The UN leader also underlined his concerns about climate change saying that 4 of the countries in the world most impacted according to scientists proposing the theory are within the ASEAN region.
-He called on Asian leaders to scale back the use of coal as a fossil fuel.
+The UN also underlined his concerns about climate change saying that 4 of the countries in the world most impacted according to scientists proposing the theory are within the ASEAN region.
+He called on Asian leaders to scale back to use of coal as a fossil fuel.

 A recent ASEAN report showed that 6 ASEAN countries are presumed to be most impacted by climate change warnings.
 These are Thailand, Myanmar, the Philippines, Vietnam, Malaysia and Indonesia.